mautic/mautic-community-handbook/docs/pages/07.community-wide-resources/02.meetings/11.asynchronous-async-meetings/.revs/20200310-170715/docs.md

 ## Exporting Slack meetings
 We use a fork of a Chrome extension created by the Drupal community in order to scrape Slack meeting notes into HTML, which can then be posted onto the forums.

-Instructions are provided in the Github repo: [https://github.com/RCheesley/mautic-meeting-parser](https://github.com/RCheesley/mautic-meeting-parser)
+Instructions are provided in the Github repo: :xref:`Mautic Meeting Parser`

 ## Sample meeting structure